Frequency Domain Resampling for Gridded Spatial Data

-For spatial data analysis, the above sampling framework corresponds to a so-called pure increasing domain for developing spatial results (cf.~\citep{cressie1993}).
+given by those locations on the grid $\mathbb{Z}^2$ that lie within a rectangular sampling region $\mathcal{D}_n\equiv [1, n_1]\times [1, n_2]$ for integers $n_1,n_2 \geq 1$.
+For spatial data analysis, the above sampling framework corresponds to a so-called pure increasing domain for developing spatial results (cf.~\citealp{cressie1993}).
 That is, in this scheme, more spatial observations are available (i.e., $n\to \infty$) as spatial sampling region expands in size in each direction (i.e., $n_i \rightarrow \infty$ for $i=1,2$).